 The Ticket to Work and Work Incentives Improvement Act of 1999 authorized us to award 57 Work Incentives Assistance Program grants to the designated Protection and Advocacy (P&A) system in all 50 states, the District of Columbia, 5 U.S. territories, and the Navajo and Hopi reservations in Arizona, New Mexico and Utah.
 The P&A network is the nation’s largest provider of legally based advocacy service for people with disabilities.

-Our P&A Program, known as Protection and Advocacy for Beneficiaries of Social Security (PABSS), serves Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) beneficiaries with disabilities who want to work by helping to remove barriers to employment.
+The Protection and Advocacy for Beneficiaries of Social Security (PABSS) program, serves Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) beneficiaries with disabilities who want to work by helping to remove barriers to employment.
 Services offered by the PABSS include but are not limited to:

 - Securing services from community agencies, including Employment Networks providing services under the Ticket to Work program;